andrewhick/xzap/README.md

 # xzap

-This project aims to recreate the Xzap shoot-em-up, by Mark Wirt, in Godot, as faithfully as possible.
+This project aims to recreate the Xzap shoot-em-up, by Mark Wirt, in Godot.
 The game was released on the Commodore 16/+4 in 1984.

 ![Screenshot of a ship, level layout and an enemy](./Xzap.png)